TuxVinyards/qqX/README.md

 - Use the Github **code/clone** button for the very latest tweaks & bug fixes (if needed).

 - The program's built-in downloader will neatly place releases into their own special sub-folder.

+Release 1.6.01 is functionally the same as 1.5 but now separates the main script up into more workable sections

 ### quickemu quickget X terminal project